the1lab/1lab/src/Cat/CartesianClosed/Lambda.lagda.md

 Tyᵖ (` x)    Γ h = Σ (Ne Γ (` x)) λ n → ⟦ n ⟧ₛ ≡ h
 ```

-To work on open contexts, we can define (now by induction), the prehseaf
+To work on open contexts, we can define (now by induction), the presheaf
 of _parallel substitutions_, which are decorated sequences of terms.
 These also have a morphism of $\cC$ attached, but keep in mind that a
 parallel substitution $\Gamma \to \Delta$ interprets as an element of